Dilapidation Report App — Pre-Construction Condition Surveys

 Step 1: Set up the dilapidation report.
 Enter the subject property address, the development site address, the client details, and any relevant consent or approval references.
 InspectPro creates a structured report with sections for each elevation and area of the neighbouring property.
 You can add sections for multiple neighbouring properties if the project affects more than one.

 Step 2: Systematic external survey.
 Work around the neighbouring property methodically — typically starting with the elevation facing the development site (the most likely to be affected) and then covering all remaining elevations.
 For each area, photograph every existing defect: hairline cracks, settlement cracks, staining, efflorescence, paint peeling, mortar deterioration, fence lean, paving cracks, and any other signs of age or wear.
-Annotate each photo to highlight the specific defect — draw arrows to cracks, circle staining, add measurement references where possible.
-InspectPro timestamps every photo automatically, creating a verified evidence trail.
+Add comments to each photo highlighting the specific defect — noting cracks, staining, and other issues.
+InspectPro keeps every photo organised within the relevant report section.

 When are dilapidation reports required?
 In both NZ and AU, dilapidation surveys are typically required before: demolition of existing structures adjacent to other buildings, excavation works deeper than one to two metres near property boundaries, piling or ground improvement works, heavy machinery operation near existing structures, road or infrastructure works near private property, and any project where resource consent or development approval conditions specify a dilapidation survey.
 Best practice is to complete the survey as close to the commencement of works as possible — ideally within the week before construction begins — so the record accurately reflects the property's condition at the relevant time.

 Post-construction comparison.
-After the construction project is complete, a follow-up dilapidation survey can be conducted to compare the property's condition against the original baseline.
-InspectPro's structured report format makes this comparison straightforward — each area and defect can be re-photographed and compared side-by-side, providing clear evidence of whether any new damage has occurred during the works.
+After the construction project is complete, a follow-up dilapidation survey can be conducted using the same section structure as the original baseline.
+This consistent format makes comparing the two reports straightforward — each area and defect can be re-photographed and assessed against the baseline, providing clear evidence of whether any new damage has occurred during the works.